-Lucinda Creighton has suggested that dialectical behaviour therapy, or DBT, could be used to treat women who are pregnant and feeling suicidal.Photograph: Laura Hutton
+One of the treatments Fine Gael TD Lucinda Creighton suggested this week that could be used to treat women who are pregnant and feeling suicidal is "dialectical behaviour therapy" or DBT.

 This relatively new form of therapy is a development of cognitive behaviour therapy (CBT) and is used in some parts of the State to treat personality disorders or phobias, or for those who have a history of self-harming.